BDQ/mongo_db_logger/README.md

   Rails.logger.add_metadata(:user_guid =&gt; @user_guid)
 end
 </code></pre>

+This will add a 'metadata' key to the log document, with <code>{ 'user_guid' : user_guid }</code> as the value.
+If you metadata is a more complex data type, it will attempt to save it directly to mongo, letting you do deep queries into it.

 4) And optionally, and PLEASE be sure to protect this behind a login, you can add a basic logging view by adding the following to your routes: